Wisconsin Lottery Cheats: Is It Possible to Win the Lottery Regularly?

 In the state of Wisconsin, retailers achieve bonuses of up to $100,000 if they sell winning tickets, which effectively encourages them to bend the system.

-Jean Adler, deputy administer of the Wisconsin Lottery, said twenty of the most frequent winners have been reviewed and continue to be monitored “to watch for additional wins that might suggest further investigation.”
+Jean Adler, the deputy administrator of the Wisconsin Lottery, said twenty of the most frequent winners have been reviewed and continue to be monitored “to watch for additional wins that might suggest further investigation.”
 Only one person from that initial group has so far been fully investigated – he was cleared thirteen years ago.

 Eight years ago a sting in Wisconsin found five retail clerks took winning tickets, each worth $5,000, from law enforcement officers who’d entered their shops posing as customers.
 Adler said “I don’t think retailers are perfect, but they’re pretty good”